angeligareta/image-colorization/README.md

 the training set.
 In each epoch, the validation accuracy and loss is printed.
 At the end of the training, the accuracy-loss plot is displayed for both train and validation set.

-- **Test Stage: It retrieves one batch of the validation set and prints 4 predictions compared to their original images.
+- **Test Stage**: It retrieves one batch of the validation set and prints 4 predictions compared to their original images.

 - **Convert custom pictures**: An image path can be added containing a black and white image and